-4 Units Prerequisites: Math 10 with a minimum grade of C, or 4 years of high school mathematics including trigonometry with a minimum average of C in the four years.
+Prerequisites: Math 10 with a minimum grade of C, or 4 years of high school mathematics including trigonometry with a minimum average of C in the four years.

-Math 20 3 Units Lecture: 3 hours Prerequisites: Math 3
+Lecture: 3 hours Prerequisites: Math 51

+Math 30A, B CSUC, UC

-Math 30A,B 3-3 Units Lecture: 3 hours Prerequisites: High School algebra and geometry.
+Prerequisites: High School algebra and geometry.
 Math 30A is prerequisite to Math 30B